Matinas BioPharma Holdings Inc. (MTNB) Reveals an Earnings Mystery

 Piper Sandler gave a rating of “Overweight” to MTNB, setting the target price at $3 in the report published on January 27th of the previous year.

-During the last 5 trading sessions, MTNB rose by +9.90%, which changed the moving average for the period of 200-days by -18.98% in comparison to the 20-day moving average, which settled at $1.0518.
-In addition, Matinas BioPharma Holdings Inc. saw -18.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MTNB fell by -9.91%, which changed the moving average for the period of 200-days by -15.25% in comparison to the 20-day moving average, which settled at $1.0288.
+In addition, Matinas BioPharma Holdings Inc. saw -26.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MTNB